Lauren Snider Thompson, MAPP

 Outside of her role in education, Lauren works with organizations of all types and sizes to help build the resilience of their staff and selves while providing education on how to create positive work and family ecosystems.
 Prior to answering her call to educate, Lauren worked in the private sector as a medical sales representative.
 The diversity in her background leads to a practical, research-based, and engaging learning experience.

-Lauren interests in teaching people to be the best versions of themselves has informed her own educational journey.
-She holds a Masters in Applied Positive Psychology from the University of Pennsylvania, a Masters in Educational Leadership from Purdue University, and a Bachelors in Biology from Wittenberg University.
+Lauren’s interest in teaching people to be the best versions of themselves has informed her own educational journey.
+She holds a master’s degree in applied positive psychology from the University of Pennsylvania, a master’s degree in educational leadership from Purdue University, and a bachelor’s degree in biology from Wittenberg University.

 February 22 - 24, 2019

 Friday - Sunday, 2 nights